zer0def/nginxinc-kubernetes-ingress/README.md

 ## Contacts

 We’d like to hear your feedback!
 If you have any suggestions or experience issues with our Ingress Controller, please create an issue or send a pull request on GitHub.
-You can contact us directly via [kubernetes@nginx.com](mailto:kubernetes@nginx.com) or on the [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-ingress-controller).
+You can contact us directly via [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-ingress-controller).

 ## Contributing